dfinity/ic/testnet/tools/nns-tools/README.md

 ### Example usage of nns_dev_testnet.sh

+When running the testnet creation script, a temporary directory is created.
+If you would like to use a particular directory you can set `DIR` in your environment.
+In our examples, we do this to make it easier to find the outputs from the scripts.

+For more information, run `./nns_dev_testnet.sh` without arguments.

 #### Run the entire script

 ```
 DIR=/tmp/$USER-nns-test/ ./nns_dev_testnet.sh small02 1a2d86e9d66d93c4a9a9a147774577c377ce0c66
 ```

 #### Run only the full step 1 of the script.

+Sometimes, during testnet setup or when developing the script, you may want to only run some parts.
+To see the parts, read the script source for current descriptions.

 ```
 DIR=/tmp/$USER-nns-test/ STEPS='1' ./nns_dev_testnet.sh small02 1a2d86e9d66d93c4a9a9a147774577c377ce0c66
 ```